Consumer medicine information

 7. Wipe the rubber stoppers of both the product and diluent vials with alcohol swabs and allow to dry for two minutes.
 Do not leave alcohol swabs resting on the stoppers.
 Do not touch the rubber stoppers with your fingers.

-8. Open the Mix2Vial™ package by peeling away the lid.
+1. Open the Mix2Vial™ package by peeling away the lid.
+Do not remove the Mix2Vial™ from the blister package.

 1. Place the diluent vial on a flat surface and hold the vial firmly.
 Take the Mix2Vial™ together with the package and push the blue end straight down through the diluent stopper.